GuidodiPasquo/AeroVECTOR/README.md

 ### Software in the Loop
 ![](/Images/Readme/Screenshot_5.png)

-#### Python SITL
-In case of using the Python SITL module, refer to the example.
-One can create functions, classes, modules, etc., or modify the code at will.
-The objective was to make it as similar as possible to an Arduino, but there are some differences, specially with the global variables having the prefix self.
-Only the Python SITL module is compatible with GNSS and sample times.

 #### On what boards can I use this software?
 It was only tested on an Arduino Nano clone, so compatibility is not ensured.
-Even on the Arduino, the program did not work properly with program runtimes times smaller than 5 milliseconds.
+Even on the Arduino, the program did not work properly with sample times smaller than 5 milliseconds.

 #### How to set up the serial communication in Python.
 To use the Software in the Loop function, one has to set the *Port* to the one in which the board is connected, and the *Baudrate* to the one set in the Arduino program.